1975 California Golden Bears football team: Stanford

 Cal needed a win and UCLA tie or loss to earn a berth in the Rose Bowl.

 Chuck Muncie finished with over 3,000 yards rushing in his career along with 37 touchdowns, 230 points and 4,188 all-purpose yards.
 By scoring four times, Muncie also tied a single game school record and finished the year with 15 TDs for another Cal mark.

 After the game, coach Mike White said "If Chuck Muncie isn't the Heisman Trophy winner, I don't know who is."

-Draft picks
+NFL draft

-The following players were claimed in the 1976 NFL Draft.
+Two Golden Bears were selected in the 1976 NFL draft.